Table of Contents

 Funding and Budget

-I’m a faculty member.
-Can this funding be used for my salary?
+Can this funding be used for faculty member salary and fringe?

 I’m a research faculty member.
 Can this funding be used for my salary?

-I’m a postdoc or research assistant.
-Can this funding be used for my salary?
+Can this funding be used for post-doc salary and fringe?

-I’m a graduate student.
-Can this funding be used for my stipend or tuition?
+Can this funding be used for graduate stipend or tuition?

-What percentage of the budget can be used for any one budget category, such as salary?
+What percentage of the budget can be used for any one budget category?

 Can funds be directed to third parties (people from other institutions or agencies)?